Uniphix/ecoai/index.md

 ### Behavioral Tree AI
 This AI technique is used the most, and if your not entirely sure of how behavior tree AI works you should go to [AIGameDev](http://aigamedev.com/open/article/bt-overview/) and get some basic understanding of Behavior Tree AI and how it works.
 It's simular to how Decision Making AI works, but much more complex and more logic friendly.

 How it is used in the designing of the AI system is that it will be utilitizing all of the decision making logics.
 Each "tree" made up will be a specific logical choice that a specific creature or non-playable character (npc) can interact/function.
-These are automatically grouped by the "Genetic Systematic Markup", which will be explained a little more below.
+These are automatically grouped by the "Universal Systematic AI", which will be explained a little more below.

 ### Behavioral Sensory System